pfyeh1/ner_fastapi/README.md

 Basic Named Entity Extractor using spaCy and FastAPI
 ```

+## Description
+Project to understand how to deploy a basic ML model into production using a docker image on AWS

 ## Further Reading

 This is filler text, please replace this with a explanatory text about further relevant resources for this repo